|Nutrition Facts (per serving)|

 - Garnish with a sprinkle of grated aged cheese such as Parmesan or pecorino.

-- Sauté a peeled and minced clove of garlic or a shallot, or a stalk or tow of finely chopped green garlic in the butter before adding the rice in step 1.
+- Sauté a peeled and minced clove of garlic or a shallot, or a stalk or two of finely chopped green garlic in the butter before adding the rice in Step 1.